sandrabosk/lab-canvas-treasure-hunt/README.md

 ## Introduction

-In this Lab, we'll implement a simple treasure hunt game.
+In this lab, step by step, we'll build something like a simple treasure hunt game.

 You can find a demo for what we'll be building [here](https://ironhack-dev-squad-127.github.io/lab-canvas-treasure-hunt/solution-code/).

-## Iteration 1: Drawing the Grid
+## Iteration 1: Draw the grid

 The goal is to reproduce the following grid.